 Delivering bad news or constructive criticism feels yucky, especially when customers feel it’s petty, tiny or insignificant.
-Even delivering good news can create headaches.
-Especially when the recipient of said news takes it pretty hard or reacts negatively.
+Delivering good news can create headaches, especially when the recipient of said news takes it pretty hard or reacts negatively.

-These customers feel it’s better to simply keep their thoughts, feedback and opinions to themselves.
+These customers feel it’s better to keep their thoughts, feedback and opinions to themselves simply.

 So, how do you fix this?

 Create an environment of safety.
-On the surface that sounds it can be difficult to apply.
+On the surface, that sounds easy but it can be difficult to apply.
 Here are a few strategies you can test in your business.

-1. Welcome horrible reviews.
-A negative review is a wonderful opportunity.
+- Welcome horrible reviews.
+When customers write a negative review, it’s a wonderful opportunity.
 It’s a chance for you to show prospective customers you’re a safe company to do business with.
-When something goes wrong customers know you’ll take good care of them.
+When something goes wrong, customers know you’ll take good care of them.
 Thank customers for their unpleasant review, act on their feedback, then show what you’ve done.

-2. Ask customers for good, bad and ugly feedback.
+- Ask customers for good, bad, and ugly feedback.
 Reassure customers, letting them know it’s safe for them to hold you and your staff accountable.
 Then, keep your word.
 New customers will test you; they’ll attempt to verify your words.
 Handle it well and you’ve earned their trust (and a review).
 Mess things up and they’ll quietly slip away.

-3. Improve staff EQ.
+- Improve staff EQ.
 Give staff the incentives they need to eliminate dysfunctional behavior.
-Use training, resources and tools to eliminate the big four relationship killers – condescension, contempt, defensiveness and stonewalling.
+Use training, resources, and tools to eliminate the big four relationship killers – condescension, contempt, defensiveness and stonewalling.
 Be kind, be helpful or your chance at a review will be gone.

-4. Promote clarity over persuasion.
-Anticipate and defuse concerns, objections, risks and fears ahead of time.
+- Promote clarity over persuasion.
+Anticipate and defuse concerns, objections, risks, and fears ahead of time.
 Create policies that ensure customers feel safe and treated well.

-When you’ve done a great job, customers tend to forget.
+This is why they can’t write a review on your behalf.
+Do a great job and customers are far more likely to forget.
 Do a bad job and customers never forget.

 Our negative bias keeps us safe.